How this mum saved $15,000 in 18 months by eating healthily

 How Samantha saved money with The Healthy Mummy

 Samantha reveals that there are several reason she’s saved so much money, one of which is by making healthier choices and ditching taking away food.

-She explains ‘For a family of 7 it’s very expensive especially with all the children being teenage or young adults.
-Even though I was lazy and would buy take away I would still do a big grocery shop every week that would include a lot of soft drink and snack food.
+She explains ‘For a family of 7 it’s very expensive, especially with all the children being teenage or young adults.
+Even though I was lazy and would buy take away I would still do a big grocery shop every week that would include a lot of soft drinks and snack food.

 I also shop at fruit shop/markets and the butcher now instead of just Coles or Woolies and I have found the prices a lot cheaper.’

 Another big change for Samantha that saved plenty of money was embracing meal prepping each week.

 ‘I meal prep most Sundays or Mondays if I worked on Sunday.
 I meal prep three to four snacks every week and I do at least 2 bulk meals I can freeze and I make a roast that gets used for various meals each week.

 “It usually takes 2 to 3 hours depending on what I’m cooking if the slow cooker is involved, it can take 4 hours a week.’